by Dennis H . Doss

 Think too about your stronger, normal fund members.
 They get to enjoy the enhanced yields from the lower cost of funds that leverage provides.
 They can ride out the storm just fine.
 In addition, if they whine when a downturn sets in, which is only a matter of time, you can turn to them and say: “I offered you the senior debt piece but you passed.”

-Doss Law, LLP has created dozens of mortgage funds over the past 15 years and has always been on the leading edge of the private money market.
-If you need help to create one or to modify an existing one, please give Dennis Doss a call—and sleep better at night.
+Doss Law, LLP has created hundreds of mortgage funds over the past 20 years and has always been on the leading edge of the private money market.
+If you need help to creating a new mortgage fund or to modify an existing one, please give us a call—and sleep better at night.